Phonon-assisted Auger-Meitner Recombination in Silicon from First Principles

 where the summation includes phonons of mode \(\nu\) and wave vector \(\mathbf{q}\), \(n_{\nu\mathbf{q}}\) is the Bose-Einstein occupation number of the phonon, and the upper (lower) sign corresponds to the phonon emission (absorption) process. \(\tilde{M}_{\mathbf{1234},\nu\mathbf{q}}\) is the generalized matrix element for the \pa \am process and includes all combinations of the electron-phonon and screened Coulomb interaction Hamiltonians.
 While Ref. \citenum{Kioupakis2015} describes these equations in greater detail, the general form of the matrix element contributing to \(\tilde{M}\) is

-where \(g_{\mathbf{1m};\nu}\) is the electron-phonon coupling matrix element for an electron between initial state \(\mathbf{1}\) and final state \(\mathbf{m}\equiv(m_1,\mathbf{k}_1+\mathbf{q})\) mediated by phonon mode \(\nu\) with wave vector \(\mathbf{q}\), \(M^d_\mathbf{m234}\) is the direct term of the screened Coulomb matrix element, and \(i\eta\) is a small imaginary term to prevent singularities in the denominator.
+where \(g_{\mathbf{1m};\nu}\) is the electron-phonon coupling matrix element for an electron between initial state \(\mathbf{1}\) and final state \(\mathbf{m}\equiv(m_1,\mathbf{k}_1+\mathbf{q})\) mediated by phonon mode \(\nu\) with wave vector \(\mathbf{q}\) and is obtained from Quantum ESPRESSO, \(M^d_\mathbf{m234}\) is the direct term of the screened Coulomb matrix element, and \(i\eta\) is a small imaginary term to prevent singularities in the denominator.
 As seen in Eq.
 10 of Ref. \citenum{Kioupakis2015}, there are four direct and four exchange matrix elements involved in the \pa AMR process.

 In transforming Eq. \ref{eq:indirect} into Eq.
 1, we note that the meaning of the composite band indices change. \(\mathbf{123}\) now represent discrete sums over the degenerate bands and valleys at the valence and conduction band extrema.
 These combine with \(\mathbf{q}\) sampled over the irreducible BZ to define the \textbf{k}-point in \(\mathbf{4}\).